OpenDSA/OpenDSA/RST/source/Development/Huffman.rst

 .. codeinclude:: Trees/Huffman.pde
    :tag: HuffmanNode

-<ODSAfig "HuffNode" /> Implementation for Huffman tree nodes.
-Internal
-nodes and leaf nodes are represented by separate classes, each derived from an abstract base class.
+Implementation for Huffman tree nodes.
+Internal nodes and leaf nodes are represented by separate classes, each derived from an abstract base class.